HerVenture in Kenya: Over a year of outstanding impact!

 We first launched HerVenture in Kenya last year, alongside our partners DHL Express and Sinapis.
 In 2020, more than 1,100 women entrepreneurs used the app, learning new business skills to kickstart their entrepreneurship journeys.
 This year, we set out to reach an additional 2,800 women in Kenya.
 We’ve seen great demand for the app so far, and are delighted to have exceeded our target with more than 3,500 women entrepreneurs signing up to learn new business skills this year.

 Our HerVenture programme in Kenya is being delivered in partnership with Sinapis, supported by DHL Express.
-We are spreading the word about the app with the support of our HerVenture ambassadors (left).
+We are spreading the word about the app with the support of our HerVenture ambassadors (below).

 The app has also shown enormous impact on its users so far.
 In 2020, 95% of HerVenture users in Kenya reported that applying the learnings from the app to their business is a high priority for them.
 Thanks to using the app, 75% improved their financial planning and budgeting skills whilst 25% reported an increase in profits – despite the tremendous challenges posed by the global pandemic last year.
 The app also supported women entrepreneurs in building their confidence: 81% percent reported feeling more confident in their business skills.